laibashakil/Real-time-Face-Counter/README.md

 ### How to use:

-2. Clone this repository or download the script.
+1. Clone this repository or download the script.
-4. Install the required dependencies using `pip install -r requirements.txt`.
-6. Run the script:  `python main.py`.
+2. Run the script:  `python main.py`.
-8. Point your webcam towards the area you want to analyze.
+3. Point your webcam towards the area you want to analyze.
-10. The script will display the video feed with bounding boxes around detected faces and the total count.
+4. The script will display the video feed with bounding boxes around detected faces and the total count.
-12. Press `q` to exit the application.
+5. Press `q` to exit the application.

 ### Contributing: